IshwaryaSithanathan/API/README.md

 ## Testing (This section will be removed/edited -- Only for first time setup)
 * Create a database in your localhost, using RoboMongo.
 Default databse is mentioned as "test" under /lib/database/index.js.
-* Create a collection in MongoDB with 'users'.
+* Create a collection in MongoDB with 'users' and 'tokens'.
-* Insert document with ```name=your-name```.
+* In the users collection, insert a new document with ```name=your-name```.
 Once inserted, save the _id value of the generated user.
 * Go to the default location of the cloned repo and enter, ```npm run dev```.
 The application by default will run in port 3000.
+* From the Postman google chrome app, enter the url as http://localhost:3000/api/getToken, header-key="userid", header-value="<_id value>" and submit.
+* You should get a 200 OK message followed by, token id.
+* Open the tokens collection in the DB, read the value of the token.
+The value will be the api key for testing.
+Default validity is set to 30 days.
-* From the Postman google chrome app, enter the url as http://localhost:3000/version, header-key="apikey", header-value="<_id value>" and hit enter.
+* Switch back to the Postman google chrome app, enter the url as http://localhost:3000/version, header-key="apikey", header-value="<token value>" and hit enter.
 * Remove/ change the api key section and you should recieve a message stating, 401 Unauthorized.
+* Enter the url as http://localhost:3000/version, header-key="apikey", header-value="<token value>" and hit enter.
+You should get the token expiry date.